peter-wilkins-mayden/indigo/_posts/2016-05-13-refactoring-solid.md

 print 11x17
 fix it!

->don't change a class, extend it. repeat up the call graph to the 'polymorphic switch'.
-Make common functionality final. why? don't lose flexibility when adding capability, change != merge conflicts.

->Add 11x17, don't break OC, change it back (no reverts, conflicts etc), write command arg - bonus.
-Printers are broken - wrong printer, new printer,
+>Why extend a class instaed of changing it? don't lose flexibility when adding capability, easy to revert, fewer merge conflicts, can lead to polymorphism.

 Liskoff Substitution
 ---